 In your sales pitch, you should state your name and where you’re calling from, the reason for the call and your knowledge of the customer and their pain points.
 Taking simple steps to personalize this information will indicate to the customer you’ve done your research and this will allow you to move forward with the call.
 You can continue to use personalization in your follow-up calls to build rapport with your customer and eventually close the sale.

 There are many software programs you can use to empower your telesales teams, but screen sharing is one of the most effective.
-More specifically, you’ll need a screen sharing tool like Crankwheel that allows you to share your screen instantly without having to download anything.
+More specifically, you’ll need a screen sharing tool for telesales like CrankWheel that allows you to share your screen instantly without the prospect having to download anything.

 In addition to screen sharing, a CRM is a powerful tool you can add to your telesales tech stack.
 More specifically, you’ll need a CRM that focuses on telesales.
 A telesales CRM can amplify your productivity by allowing you to automatically log calls, record calls, transfer calls and some even allow in-call coaching by other sales reps.